AlirioLau/metalkit.github.io/_posts/2019-01-31-intro-to-metal-compute.markdown

 let groupsPerGrid = MTLSizeMake((width + w - 1) / w, (height + h - 1) / h, 1)
 ```

 What you did was to practically enlarge the grid size with an extra `(w, h, 1)`.
 This now poses another risk - accessing out of bounds coordinates.
-To deal with this you need to add a check routine to your kernel shader, right before reading from the input image:
+To deal with this you need to add a bounds check routine to your kernel shader, right before reading from the input image:

 ```cpp
 if (id.x >= output.get_width() || id.y >= output.get_height()) {